pranavmishra90/Curriculum-Vitae_Pranav-Mishra/README.md

  mamba activate ./env
 ````

-I highly recommend using the `Makefile`:

-* `make`: builds the PDF
-* `make show`: opens the PDF on the default web browser
-* `make clean`: removes the built PDF and any other generated files

 ## Deploying

-A PDF is compiled automatically by GitHub Actions with every commit to the
-`main` branch and uploaded to the `gh-pages` branch.
-This way, the compiled PDF is updated and served automatically.
+A PDF is compiled automatically by GitHub Actions with every commit to a `features/*` or `draft` branch and stored as a GitHub Actions Artifact (retention = 5 days).
+When commits are made to the `main` branch, the PDF file is uploaded to the `pdf` branch and committed there.

+This allows for a convenient viewing of draft changes to a CV without crowding up the git history excess PDF files.
+Once changes are finalized, the PDFs are kept in a dedicated branch.
+(Note: All changes will be accessible through the git history on the various `.tex` and `.bib` files).

 ## License